hsaeed20/todo-exercise/README.md

 Q: What is this?

 A: This is a simple to-do list that will create, update, read, and delete your todo.
-It was created using Node.js, PostgreSQL, and Docker on backend whereas on the frontend Jquery, HTML, CSS3, and frameworks such as Bootstrap and Font Awesome were utilized.
+It was created using Node.js, PostgreSQL, and Docker on backend whereas on the frontend jQuery, HTML, CSS3, and frameworks such as Bootstrap and Font Awesome were utilized.

 Q: How do I run it?